Discrete Representations Strengthen Vision Transformer Robustness: Introduction

 In this paper, we propose a simple yet novel input layer for vision transformers, where image patches are represented by \emph{discrete tokens}.
 To be specific, we discretize an image and represent an image patch as a \emph{discrete token} or ``visual word'' in a codebook.
 Our key insight is that discrete tokens capture important features in a low-dimensional space~\citep{oord2017neural} preserving shape and structure of the object (see Figure \ref{fig:decode_tokens}).
 Our approach capitalizes on this discrete representation to promote the robustness of ViT.
 Using discrete tokens drives ViT towards better modeling of spatial interactions between tokens, given that individual tokens no longer carry enough information to depend on.
 We also concatenate a low dimensional pixel token to the discrete token to compensate for the potentially missed local details encoded by discrete tokens, especially for small objects.

 Our approach only changes the image patch tokenizer to improve generalization and robustness, which is orthogonal to all existing approaches for robustness, and can be integrated into architectures that extend vision transformer.
-We call the ViT model using our \emph{Discrete representation} the \emph{Dr.}~ViT.
+We call the ViT model using our \emph{Discrete representation} or \emph{Dr.}~ViT.

-Our experiments and visualizations show that incorporating discrete tokens in ViT significantly improves generalization accuracy for all seven out-of-distribution ImageNet benchmarks: ImageNet-Rendition by up to 10\%, Stylized-ImageNet by up to 12\%, ImageNet-Sketch by up to 10\%, and ImageNet-C by up to 10\%.
-Our method establishes the new state-of-the-art by on four benchmarks without any dataset-specific data augmentation.
+Our experiments and visualizations show that incorporating discrete tokens in ViT significantly improves generalization accuracy for all seven out-of-distribution ImageNet benchmarks: Stylized-ImageNet by up to 12\%, ImageNet-Sketch by up to 10\%, and ImageNet-C by up to 10\%.
+Our method establishes the new state-of-the-art on four benchmarks without any dataset-specific data augmentation.
+The success of discrete representation has been limiting to image generation~\citep{ramesh2021zero,VQGAN}.
 Our work is the first to connect discrete representations to robustness and demonstrate consistent robustness improvements.
-We will release the code and models to support comparisons and future research.
+We hope our work helps pave the road to a joint vision transformer for both image classification and generation.